-The Finance Committee prepares the annual budget for the Temple and provides recommendations and counsel to the Board on on-going financial matters.
+The Finance Committee prepares the annual budget for Temple Israel and provides recommendations and counsel to the Board on on-going financial matters.

-Composed of book lovers, the library committee plans the annual Joy Ungerleider Jewish Book Program.
-In addition, it participates in reviewing library activities and changes.
-It meets two to four times a year with Ann Abrams, librarian, and is a very focused and congenial group.
+Composed of book lovers, the Library Committee plans the annual Joy Ungerleider Jewish Book Program.
+This committee participates in reviewing library activities and changes.

-We are interested in identifying emerging leaders – both people who are already actively involved and those who we hope will become more involved in Temple Israel life.
+The Nominating Committee is interested in identifying emerging leaders – both people who are already actively involved and those whom we hope will become more involved in Temple Israel life.

-Participate in a bold, exciting initiative that connects adults in their 20’s and 30’s to each other, to Judaism, and to TI through innovative learning activities that create community and revitalize Jewish ritual.
+The Riverway Project Committee supports this bold, exciting outreach that connects adults in their 20s and 30s to one another, to Judaism, and to TI through innovative learning activities that create community and revitalize Jewish ritual.

-The Technology Committee contributes their skills to help our community use and cost effectively implement technology.
+Members of the Technology Committee contribute their skills to help our community use and implement technology cost effectively.

-TILLI is a self-governing organization for members age 55+ with curious minds, an interest in study, and a desire to share their stories, experiences, and expertise.
+The TILLI Committee oversees our self-governing organization for members age 55+ with curious minds, an interest in study, and a desire to share their stories, experiences, and expertise.

 The Welcomers’ Table Committee is a group of congregants who greet others as they enter the building for services, providing a warm, personal introduction to our congregation.